sypai/sypai.github.io/_posts/2019-08-25-GSoC-:-Final work submissions.md

 image: assets/images/final_gsoc.png
 comments: true
 ---
+Surreal!
 My first Google Summer of Code has now come to an end.
-It has been a surreal experience for me.
+After almost 5 months (including the research pre-GSoC) it's time to pack up.
+This has been a journey full of learning.

 <div class="section-title margtop3rem">
             <h2><span>Important links &#9939;</span></h2>